 If your current website isn’t consistent with your other marketing channels then you may need a website redesign to match.

-It’s Difficult to Make Updates
+It’s Difficult to Make Updates to Your Site

-If the thought of making a simple update to your website includes multiple calls to your company IT department or a third party agency, I’m sorry.
-The up side though is that process doesn’t have to exist anymore.
+If the thought of making a simple update to your website includes multiple calls to your company IT department or a third-party agency, I’m sorry.
+The up-side though is that process doesn’t have to exist anymore.
 Content Management Systems (CMS) now make it super simple to make basic changes and add new content to your website.

 If you don’t have the ability to quickly and easily make changes to your website then maybe it is time to start thinking about an upgrade, a website redesign with an open-source CMS like WordPress powering the new site.

-It’s Not Responsive (or at least Mobile-Friendly)
+Your Website Is Not Responsive (or at least Mobile-Friendly)

 Mobile devices accounted for 55% of Internet usage in the United States according to CNN Money, which means that visitors are coming to your website on a wide range of devices.
 If your website isn’t (at least) mobile friendly you are missing opportunities.
 I know what you’re thinking, how many potential customers could I possibly be missing because my website isn’t mobile-friendly?
+Worse yet, Google now insists that mobile-over-desktop usage is the primary focus of worldwide users (and Google), meaning if you’re seeing diminishing engagement, you could be adversely seen by the Search giant.

 Bottom line: People are using whatever device is closest to them to surf the web and they expect your website to work.
 Your website is one of the few places on the internet where you can control the environment, so make sure that users walk away with a good experience with your brand.